SKSingh0703/Zerodha-Clone/README.md

 - **User Authentication**: Users can sign up, log in, and log out.
 Authentication is handled using JWT tokens.
 - **Secure Password Storage**: Passwords are hashed using bcryptjs to ensure user data security.
 - **Stock Charts**: View stock performance in real-time using interactive charts powered by Chart.js.
-- **Responsive Design**: The frontend is styled using Material-UI to ensure the application is mobile-friendly.
+- **Design**: The frontend is styled using bootstrap and Material-UI to ensure the application is user-friendly.
 - **Notifications**: React-Toastify is used to display real-time notifications for actions like login, logout, and trade actions.